carlosmobile/Cine/README.md

 # Cine app example

-This demo app support iPhone and iPad layouts and implements the next screens:
+This demo app supports iPhone and iPad layouts and implements the following screens:
 <br>
 - <b>Movie list with search and tags:</b>

-The first screen consists of a list of movies.
-The header of the view has a list of tags to search grouped movies by country.
-The list shows movie images in a Grid.
-All Grid images are implemented with an automatic resize.
-The Grid was implemented as lazy memory and images caches don't use device memory.
+The first screen displays a list of movies.
+The view's header includes a list of tags for searching movies grouped by country.
+The list presents movie images in a grid, with all grid images featuring automatic resizing.
+The grid is implemented to be memory-efficient, and image caching does not utilize device memory.

-You can search a movie too by title of the movie or director (or one of directors) of the movie.
+Users can also search for a movie by the movie's title or by the director (or one of the directors).

-• [MovieListView](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/MovieListView.swift): Movie list principal view.
-It load tags and child tag view.<br>
+• [MovieListView](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/MovieListView.swift): The main movie list view.
+It loads tags and child tag views.<br>
-• [MovieListViewModel](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/MovieListViewModel.swift): Movie list viewModel.<br>
+• [MovieListViewModel](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/MovieListViewModel.swift): The view model for the movie list.<br>

 Tags:<br>
 • [TagType](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/Tags/TagType.swift): To get selected tag view.<br><br>
 Tags Views:<br>
-• [MoviesView](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/TagsViews/MoviesView.swift): To load a tag view A-Z with animated search textfield.<br>
+• [MoviesView](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/TagsViews/MoviesView.swift): Loads an A-Z tag view with an animated search text field.<br>
-• [MoviesViewModel](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/TagsViews/MoviesViewModel.swift): The view model to movies tag view.<br>
+• [MoviesViewModel](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/TagsViews/MoviesViewModel.swift): The view model for the movies tag view.<br>
-• [GroupedMoviesView](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/TagsViews/GroupedMoviesView.swift): To show each country tag.
-This view show movies grouped by tag region countries<br>
+• [GroupedMoviesView](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/TagsViews/GroupedMoviesView.swift): Displays movies grouped by country tag.
+This view shows movies grouped by tag region countries.<br>
-• [GroupedMoviesViewModel](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/TagsViews/GroupedMoviesViewModel.swift): The viewModel to grouped movies tag view.
+• [GroupedMoviesViewModel](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/TagsViews/GroupedMoviesViewModel.swift): The view model for the grouped movies tag view.
 <br>

-Once you click on a movie poster of the list you will be redirected to another screen with more specific information about the movie.
+Clicking on a movie poster in the list redirects you to another screen with more specific information about the movie.
 <br>
 - <b>Movie detail:</b>

-The second screen will display more detailed information about a movie.
-Showing the title, year, lenght in minutes, country or countries are from, score, director or directors, writers, actors and synopsis.
-The synopsis has a vertical scroll.
+The second screen provides detailed information about a movie, including the title, year, length in minutes, countries of origin, score, directors, writers, actors, and synopsis.
+The synopsis is scrollable vertically.

-• [MovieDetailView](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/MovieDetailView.swift): To show movie detail view.
-Its present like a modal view with shadows.<br>
+• [MovieDetailView](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/MovieDetailView.swift): Displays the movie detail view.
+It is presented as a modal view with shadows.<br>
-• [MovieDetailViewModel](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/MovieDetailViewModel.swift): The viewModel to movie detail view.<br>
+• [MovieDetailViewModel](https://github.com/carlosmobile/Cine/blob/main/CineApp/CineApp/Scenes/MovieDetailViewModel.swift): The view model for the movie detail view.<br>
 <br><br>

 Example gifs with iPhone 14 Xcode simulator: